opea-project/GenAIExamples/ChatQnA/README.md

 Refer to the [Xeon Guide](./docker/xeon/README.md) for instructions on deploying ChatQnA on Xeon.

+## Deploy ChatQnA on NVIDIA GPU

+Refer to the [NVIDIA GPU Guide](./docker/gpu/README.md) for instructions on deploying ChatQnA on NVIDIA GPU.

 ## Deploy ChatQnA into Kubernetes on Xeon & Gaudi

 Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi.